The Mary Pazdur Award for Excellence in Advanced Practice in Oncology

 We dedicate this award to the memory of the late Mary Pazdur, NP, whose life and career were instrumental in creation of the Journal of the Advanced Practitioner in Oncology (JADPRO).
 The Mary Pazdur Award for Excellence in Advanced Practice in Oncology recognizes and honors an advanced practitioner (AP) member of the Advanced Practitioner Society for Hematology and Oncology (APSHO) who demonstrates exemplary leadership and makes outstanding contributions in the areas of clinical practice, research, education, collaboration or mentorship.

 The APSHO Board of Directors and the JADPRO Live Conference Chair invite you to nominate a deserving advanced practitioner member of APSHO for consideration of this prestigious award.
-The winner of the 2020 Mary Pazdur Award will be recognized at the JADPRO Live conference in Minneapolis, Minnesota, October 15-18, 2020.
+The winner of the 2020 Mary Pazdur Award will be recognized during the JADPRO Live Virtual conference October 15 to November 6, 2020.
 Please see the nomination criteria and award details below.
 For more information on JADPRO Live, please visit the conference website, JADPROLive.com.

 Nominations must be completed by 11:59pm EDT on Saturday May 30, 2020 for your nomination to receive consideration for this award.